Why Diets Don't Work... and What Does

 Posted Oct 21, 2010

-First of all, "diet" is a confusing word because it can mean "the customary food and drink of a culture, a person, or an animal."
+"Diet" is a confusing word.
+On the one hand, it can mean "the customary food and drink of a culture, a person, or an animal."
 Example: "Mom, my friend is on a vegan diet, so please don't make creamed spinach for dinner."
 There are also diets prescribed for medical reasons, like the DASH diet or a diet to control diabetes.
 These are necessary and serve a healthy motivation.

 But most of us know "diet" in its more insidious incarnation as "a temporary and highly restrictive program of eating in order to lose weight."
 This is the kind of diet that I'm referring to in this post.